 - Legend System has both Athletics and Larceny checks for breaking and slipping out of restraints respectively.
 The examples given for breaking restraints range from "hastily-tied ropes" through "runed adamantine manacles" to "the crushing gravity of a prison world".

-- Metal Gear Solid 2, near the end, when Solid Snake breaks out of his handcuffs to chase after Metal Gear Ray - specifically stated by Hideo to symbolize him 'breaking free of his genetic heritage'.
+- Metal Gear Solid 2: Sons of Liberty, near the end, when Solid Snake breaks out of his handcuffs to chase after Metal Gear Ray - specifically stated by Hideo to symbolize him 'breaking free of his genetic heritage'.
 In story, it's justified that a one-in-a-million bullet hit them.

 - Mega Man X's titular character, after Zero's Heroic Sacrifice to destroy Vile's Guard Armor, burst free of the paralyzing electro-chain in a heroic resurgence.